Visa policy of mainland China

-The visa policy of mainland China deals with the requirements which a foreign citizen must meet to travel to, enter, and remain in the mainland of the People's Republic of China.
+The visa policy of mainland China sets out the conditions that a foreign citizen must satisfy in order to travel to, enter, and remain in the mainland of the People's Republic of China.
 Several categories of visas are available, depending on the purpose and length of stay.
-Chinese visas are issued outside China by the Chinese diplomatic missions and in China by the exit and entry administrations (EEAs) of the county-level public security bureaus (PSBs) under the guidance of the National Immigration Administration.
-Visa exemptions exist for citizens of certain countries based on bilateral agreements and unilateral decisions.
+Chinese visas are issued outside China by Chinese diplomatic missions, and within China by the exit and entry administrations (EEAs) of county-level public security bureaus (PSBs) under the guidance of the National Immigration Administration.
+Visa exemptions exist for citizens of certain countries, based on bilateral agreements and unilateral decisions.

 Hong Kong, Macau and Taiwan maintain independent visa policies, so foreign nationals traveling to these regions must apply for separate visas if not exempt.
-Permanent residents of Hong Kong and Macau and citizens of Taiwan may travel to mainland China with a mainland travel permit rather than a passport or visa.
+As the PRC government claim all three regions as inalienable territories of China under the One China principle, permanent residents of Hong Kong and Macau and citizens of Taiwan may only travel to mainland China with a Mainland Travel Permit, rather than a passport or visa.

+For the purposes of this policy, traveling to one of these regions is counted as exiting mainland China, and foreigners will pass through customs and immigration and receive an exit stamp when departing for these regions.
+When re-entering mainland China from one of these regions, a foreigner whose visa entries have been exhausted must obtain a new visa, and those with multiple-entry visas or visa-free privileges will have their entry date and stay duration reset, and their passport will receive a fresh entry stamp.